DevilAguo0/hiddify/Home.md

 ## Other Useful Guides

 **All the contents of this wiki is accessible in Pages section.
-Please find it right-up corner in Desktop mode or in the bottom of this page in mobile mode.**
+Please find it up-right corner in Desktop mode or in the bottom of this page in mobile mode.**

 #### Guide to Domain Registration and Setup
 For information on how to register a domain and set it up in Hidify, see [this link](https://github.com/hiddify/hiddify-config/wiki/Domain-types-and-how-to-register-them).